MohsenFatemii/C-MAFIA/README.md

-# C-MAFIA
+# CL-MAX
-A Clustering Based Approximation algorithm for mining frequent itemsets
+A Clustering-based Approximation algorithm for mining maximal frequent itemsets